-Steph has also toured and guested with critically acclaimed artists such as the grammy award winning Chieftains, Eddi Reader, Johnny ‘Ringo” McDonogh, Michael Rooney, Liadan, and has joined forces with prestigious theatre companies from Edinburgh to Galway to the US including Galway’s An Taibhearc and the New York based, award winning & avant-garde, Mabou Mines, in their production of Peter and Wendy, on the original score composed by the late Scottish fiddle player, Johnny Cunningham.
+As a founding member of the Alan Kelly Gang with whom she has worked for the past 12 years, Steph has toured extensively around the globe and performed at top world and folk music festivals including WOMADelaide (Australia), Edmonton Folk Festival (Canada), Celtic Connections (Scotland), Milwaukee Irish Fest (USA) and the Guinness Irish Festival (Switzerland).
+She also periodically tours with the inimitable Scottish songstress Eddi Reader and in the past has toured and performed with critically acclaimed artists including the Grammy award winning Chieftains, Sea Road Sessions, Kris Drever (Lau), Alan Kelly, Ian Carr, Johnny ‘Ringo’ McDonagh (De Dannan), Sean Smyth (Lúnasa), Michael Rooney, John McCusker & Heidi Talbot, Líadan and many more.
+Steph has also joined forces with prestigious theatre companies from Edinburgh to Galway to the US including Galway’s An Taibhearc and the New York based, award winning & avant-garde, Mabou Mines, in their production of Peter and Wendy, on the original score composed by the late Scottish fiddle player, Johnny Cunningham.

-Though being a long-time Irish resident, Steph hails originally from New York where she first began playing traditional music.
-She left the States in her late teens and began traveling the world over engrossing herself in different traditions of music learning first hand from local experts.
-She studied ‘World Music’ in America and worked with people such as the legendary experimental jazz hero, Anthony Braxton.
-She traveled to India and lived there for several months to study the Bonsuri (North Indian Flute) under PT Ginde, disciple of the legendary Panal al Gosh.
-Steph also lived in Italy in her youth and was greatly influenced by the salsa, jazz and folk scene there.
-When she was sixteen, she performed as a featured soloist with various young orchestras in America.
-She then moved to County Sligo and immersed herself in the Sligo/Roscommon style of flute playing.
-She was taken under the wing of several of the noted players from that area and spent many years surrounded by great traditional stalwarts, such as Peter Horan, with whom she played with regularly for several years.
-She holds a Masters Degree in Traditional Irish Music Performance, which she completed at the University of Limerick and is now based in Galway where she teaches and performs on a regular basis as well as continuing to tour internationally.
+Born in New York, where she first began playing traditional and classical music, Steph emigrated to Ireland in 2001.
+During her time in America, she studied ‘World Music’ at the prestigious, Wesleyan University at which time she worked with people such as the legendary experimental jazz hero, Anthony Braxton.
+After a brief stint living in India, studying the Bansuri (North Indian Flute) under PT Ginde, disciple of the legendary Panal al Gosh, Steph moved permanently to County Sligo and further immersed herself in the Sligo/Roscommon style of flute playing.
+She spent many years surrounded by great traditional stalwarts such as Peter Horan and she holds a Master’s Degree in Traditional Irish Music Performance, which she completed at the University of Limerick.
+She is now based in Galway where she teaches and performs on a regular basis as well as continuing to tour internationally.

 “an unexpected treasure…an outstanding recording” Irish Music Magazine